tkurz/squebi/README.md

 **default: '#appLoader'**

 ### app : String
-The uri of the squebi app
+The uri of the squebi app.

 **default: '.'**

 ### bower : String
-The uri of the bower dependencies
+The uri of the bower dependencies.

 **default: 'bower_components'**

+### responseMessage : Object
+Custom response messages based on http response as 'number':'message' pairs.
+If no response message is defined, the server response is used for display.

+### samples : List<Object>
+A List if sample objects with properties 'name' (what is displayd), 'query', and 'type' (the id of the writer).

 ## Sample Configuration